 - Maximise the benefit and impact of research, enterprise and professional practice achievements through sharing and disseminating internally and externally, enhancing the profile and reputation of the University.

-- Promote pedagogic research appropriate for an independent, teaching-focussed University.
+- Promote pedagogic research appropriate for a teaching-focussed University.

 - Lay strong foundations in research culture, expertise and outputs for a future application for Research Degree Awarding Powers.